TheSeaGiraffe/learn-cicd-starter/README.md

 This is a fork of the repo containing the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).
 It will be added to periodically as I progress through the course.

+## List of updates

+- Added GitHub actions that trigger on pull request.
+The current actions are:
+  - Running tests
+  - Formatting code
+- Added tests for the `GetAPIKey` function in the `auth` package

 ## Local Development

 Make sure you're on Go version 1.22+.